- Where are your natural interests and tendencies pointing?

 What hobbies do you do now that you could turn into a course or blog?

 You most certainly have things that you are naturally good at.
-You might not even think are all that special.
-But depend on it, it doesn’t come naturally to other people and you can probably teach, coach or come up with a course or e-book or blog on the subject.
+You might not even think that the things you can do are all that special.
+But depend on it, it doesn’t come your can naturally to other people do and you can probably teach, coach or come up with a course or e-book or blog on the subject.

 3: Make sure your topic isn’t too broad or too narrow

 If you are trying to write about everything, then it isn’t a niche.
 If you are trying to reach everyone, you will end up reaching no one.

 If you narrow it down too far, you will not be able to sustain interest.
 You can start small but make sure you can expand on the topic later.